MrInterBugs/watchCat/README.md

     Optionally set the value of the environment variable `RUN_ON_STARTUP` to true to enable run on startup.

- 2. Create config folder & download config file [example config](examples/config.yml)
+ 2. Create config folder & download config file [example config](examples/config.yml):

     ```bash
     mkdir config && cd config && wget https://raw.githubusercontent.com/Salero-tech/watchCat/main/src/config/config.yml
     ```

- 3. Edit the config file for your preferred update cycle
+ 3. Edit the config file for your preferred update cycle;
-    - **every** specifies the interval of days
+    - **every** specifies the interval of days.
-    - **time** is the time of day the update check runs
+    - **time** is the time of day the update check runs.

     ```yml
     interval: